Your Guide To Las Vegas Nightclub Bottle Service

 Reserving Las Vegas nightclub bottle service is as simple as contacting one of our free direct host contacts and letting them know what you need and when you need it.

-In as little as one or two e-mails (or a phone call), you’ll have made a reservation with a lead host who will actually be at the club to great you when you arrive.
+In as little as one or two e-mails (or a phone call), you’ll have made a reservation directly with a lead host who works at your desired nightclub(s).
+Feel free to ask them about bottle service pricing, bottle service menu, and table location availability.

 - By Number Of People.
 “You must spend $__ per number of people at your table.”
-Which typically means one bottle ($425 – $550) per 3 people.
+Which typically means one bottle per 3 people.
+On average bottles cost between $350 and $575 per bottle.

 - Supply and demand.
 If a club is very busy because of a holiday weekend, special performer, or….. because it’s just busy, they will obviously want to sell table space to those who are willing to pay the most for it.
 In these cases, and especially for more in demand locations within the club (dancefloor tables, etc), pricing will fluctuate separately from the size of your group.
 “Dancefloor table start at $5,000 tonight.”

-Groups looking to share bottle service can connect with others on our split a table page in our forums.
+Groups looking to share Las Vegas nightclub bottle service can connect with others on our split a table page in our forums.

 If table service isn’t in your trip’s budget, we’ve got you covered, sign up for our FREE guest list at many of the top Las Vegas nightclubs.